The Power of HTML 5 and CSS 3

 Note to WordPress users

 You can start using HTML 5 right now.
-To see a live, working example of a WordPress theme built entirely with HTML 5, CSS, and of course PHP, drop by the Digging into WordPress site and visit our newly revamped Theme Playground.
+To see a live, working example of a WordPress theme built entirely with HTML 5, CSS, and of course PHP, drop by the Digging into WordPress site and visit our newly revamped Theme Clubhouse.
 There you will find my recently released H5 WordPress Theme Template available for immediate download.
 And while you’re there, be sure to secure your copy of Digging into WordPress, coming this Fall.

-After reading this entry only then I realize the significance of the H5 Wordpress Theme you’ve realized, as well as the importance of you highlighting that the theme doesn’t use any classes or ids (except for the classes assigned to the body tag, and you’ve explained it well over at DiW).
+After reading this entry only then I realize the significance of the H5 WordPress Theme you’ve realized, as well as the importance of you highlighting that the theme doesn’t use any classes or ids (except for the classes assigned to the body tag, and you’ve explained it well over at DiW).
 I’ve heard of the adjacent and child selector before, but I’ve rarely used them, let alone understand how they can be actually applied.
 I’ve been using the descendent selector most of the time, and this post came at the right time to help me brush up my knowledge of the less known selectors.
 Looks like it’s time for me to study the CSS Cheat Sheet again :) heheh!

 Thank you so much for explaining how the selectors work!
 The nth-child and nth-last-child pseudo-classes are very useful too - so far I’m yet to read someone to explain them as in-depth as you did, Jeff.
 Terrific job you’ve done over here!
 I wonder how much time and effort you’ve invested in writing this useful entry.